NotDiscordOfficial/NotDiscordOfficial/README.md

 - 👋 Hi, I’m @NotDiscordOfficial
-- 👀 I’m interested in ...
+- 👀 I’m interested in software development and online marketing
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning C++
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on open-source projects
-- 📫 How to reach me ..
+- 📫 How to reach me?
+Contact me by finding my Discord via my site at https://chea.to